yapweijun1996/Faceapi-with-Service-Worker-v20/PLAN.md

 ### 3.1.
 Pre-warming Strategy

-*   **Goal**: To minimize loading times on the registration and verification pages by pre-loading the `face-api.js` models in the background.
+*   **Goal**: To eliminate any loading lag on feature pages by ensuring `face-api.js` models are fully loaded and initialized *before* the user can interact with camera features.
 *   **UX Flow**:
-    1. When a user visits `index.html`, model loading begins automatically.
-A non-blocking overlay indicates that the application is getting ready.
+    1. When the application starts, a loading overlay is displayed.
+In the background, the system initializes the worker, loads the required models, and performs a "warmup" detection on a static image.
+    2. The loading overlay remains visible until this entire process is complete.
-    2. By the time the user navigates to a feature page, the models are already loaded, providing a near-instant experience.
+    3. Once ready, the overlay is hidden.
+This guarantees that when the user navigates to a feature page, the experience is instant and free of any model-loading delays.
 *   **Technical Implementation**:
     *   A global `initFaceApi()` function in `faceapi_warmup.js` centralizes the worker and model initialization logic.
     *   This function is called on `DOMContentLoaded` in `index.html`.